 Safe area on printed banners

 ‘Safe area’ or ‘clear area’ is a term used to describe the amount of clear area around a banner.
 A banner with a standard hem and eyelets requires a 50mm Clear area around a banner, so none of the eyelets interferes with any important text or logos.
 It’s best to avoid placing important items near the edges of your banner.
 There are different guidelines with pole pockets, and we require no text or important text within the pocket area.
 For more information on pocket pockets, then please read our previous article on this subject.

 Cutting lines and profiling cutting information

 I hope that you have found the article useful.
-As every order we produce is different from the next is always difficult to explain each scenario in detail, but I hope that this helps you understand why we ask for files set a specific way.
-We have a buy-in confidence guide which outlines the actual steps that your order goes through before production, which outlines in detail each step of the manufacturing process.
+As every order we produce is different from the next is always difficult to explain each scenario in detail, but I hope that this helps you understand why we ask for files set in a specific way.
+We have a buy-in confidence guide that outlines the actual steps that your order goes through before production, which outlines each step of the manufacturing process.

 Thanks for reading